 Tea is mixing and flavoring in large blending drums/machines, so we can mix the tea with perfumes, fruits, flowers, other plants, or essential oils.

 English Breakfast Tea

-There are many stories concerning English breakfast tea origins and it seems that the actual name of “English breakfast” was given to this specific blend not in England, but in the American colonies.
-This happened when an British immigrant, named Richard Davies, started to sell and popularize the blend under the name we all know and appreciate today.
+There are many stories concerning English breakfast tea origins.
+However, the actual name of “English breakfast” came from the American colonies.
+This happened when a British immigrant, named Richard Davies, started to sell and popularize the blend under the name.

 Irish Breakfast Tea